ManuelForneri/ManuelForneri/README.md

 &#9679; Hello!
 I’m Manuel Forneri, 25 years old, and a Full Stack MERN Developer.

-&#9679;  Graduated from the Full Stack career at Coderhouse, where I acquired solid knowledge in web development and programming.
-I am a passionate and creative person, always looking to learn and improve myself day by day.
+&#9679;  I am a passionate and creative person, always looking to learn and improve myself day by day.

 &#9679; If you’d like to know more about me, you can find me on LinkedIn or see my portfolio or email me at manuelforneri@gmail.com.